Cornerstone Equity assessor criteria

 The module also focuses on health equity outcomes for Māori as tangata whenua under Te Tiriti o Waitangi and provides an overall inclusive and culturally safe environment and experience.

-Equity assessor eligibility criteria:
+Equity assessor core competencies:

 Become an assessor

 - Describe an equity initiative you have initiated or implemented and the resultant outcomes of that initiative.

 - Do you believe there is inequity within the New Zealand healthcare system?

 - In reference to the Code of Rights, identify which of the rights relate to equity

 - Describe any additional preparations or provisions, if any, you would make when visiting a Kaupapa Māori practice for an onsite assessment.